haroldgc/codingsre/_posts/2023-03-06-ansible-fundamentals.md

 # Using AdHoc commands and ansible modules

-Execute a command agains a group of hosts.
+Execute a module agains a group of hosts.
 ```zsh
 ❯ ansible hosts -m module [-a 'mudule args'] [-i inventory]
 ```